Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$: Theoretical framework

-where we remind the reader that these are symmetric contributions.
-As mentioned earlier, including these NLL corrections has the consequence that the expression for soft contribution to the form factors given in Eq.~\eqref{eq:formfac} is no longer valid.
-This can be understood in terms of the following relation~\cite{Beneke:2011nf},
+where clearly these are symmetric contributions.
+As mentioned earlier, including these NLL corrections has the consequence that the expression for soft contribution to the form factors for $q^2\leq 0$ given in Eq.~\eqref{eq:formfac} is no longer valid.
+We can derive the new expression for the soft corrections using the following relation~\cite{Beneke:2011nf},